Blake Shelton & Miranda Lambert Reunited: What Happened When Their Paths Crossed

 Blake Shelton’s ex was most recently accused of throwing a slight diss in Shelton’s direction while acknowledging her 2017 ACM Awards nominations, shortly after Blake’s fans made it pretty clear that they were outraged after The Voice coach received a total of zero nominations despite Shelton releasing new music within the eligibility period.

-“Late to the party I know, but wanted to say how thankful I am to be nominated for the @ACMawards,” Lambert wrote on Twitter last month just days after some Shelton fans claimed the country music organization were taking sides in their divorce by awarding Miranda six nominations and Blake none.
+“Late to the party I know, but wanted to say how thankful I am to be nominated for the @ACMawards,” Lambert wrote on Twitter last month just days after some Shelton fans claimed the country music organization was taking sides in their divorce by awarding Miranda six nominations and Blake none.
 “I love country music with all my [heart],” Lambert added.

 Miranda’s possible diss came shortly after some fans claimed Shelton took subtle aim at his former wife during a December appearance on The Ellen DeGeneres Show, where he seemingly threw out a diss at Lambert while praising Stefani.